How I Survived My First 90 Days as General Counsel

 I threw out the rulebook on what a traditional in-house legal function looks like.
 The old ways of delivering legal services simply wouldn't cut it in Ireland's fast-moving tech market.
 Rapid scale requires fast turnaround, and I was there to support business growth first.

 I didn't let myself be confined by how I'd been taught at law school or in private practice.
+If anything, I was craving the opposite way of working.
 Those environments operate very differently from the in-house world, and clinging to outdated approaches would have made me ineffective from day one.

 People do their best work when they can show up as themselves.

-Throughout my career, I've often been in the minority - different gender, from a different country, too barrister-y for law firms, too Irish to be English.
+Throughout my career, I've often been in the minority - different gender, from a different country, too barrister-y for law firms, too Irish to be English and vice versa.
 But I discovered that in-house practice is the perfect place for lawyers from non-linear backgrounds.

 Instead of trying to fit into a mould that didn't suit me, I leaned into what made me different.
 This authenticity became one of my greatest strengths in building relationships across the business.